elastic/rally-tracks/dense_vector/README.md

-## VECTORS DEEP1B track
+## Dense vector track

-This track is for benchmarking indexing and knn search on indexed vectors introduced from elasticsearch 8.0.
+This track is for benchmarking indexing and search on dense vector fields.

-This track is based on DEEP1B dataset used for image search.
+This track is based on the DEEP1B image dataset.
 This track uses 10 million documents version: "deep10M.fvecs".
 The dataset can be downloaded from http://sites.skoltech.ru/compvision/noimi.

 This dataset contains 10M vectors, 9'990'000 of which are used for indexing, and 10'000 are used for search.